Intro to high-performance computing (HPC)

 Share a file in your ~/projects directory (make it readable) with all other users in def-sponsor00 group.

-Topic 29: other Are there questions on any of the topics that we covered today?
+Question 29: other Are there questions on any of the topics that we covered today?
 You can type your question into the chat, ask via audio (unmute), or raise your hand in Zoom.

 Videos: introduction